SEA Committee

-The Schools’ Enterprise Association Committee is elected by members annually, normally for a period of one year.
+The Schools’ Enterprise Association Committee is elected by members annually, normally for a period of two years.
 Diversity within the sector and representation from different disciplines is sought in order to provide appropriate insight and leadership for the association.

 How to become a committee member